eclipse-vertx/vert.x/mods_manual.md

 #### Name

-The bus mod is written in Java, and the name is `org.vertx.java.busmods.persistor.MongoPersistor`.
+The module name is `mongo-persistor`.

-There's also a JavaScript wrapper for it with the name `busmods/mongo_persistor.js`

 #### Configuration

-The MongoDB busmod requires the following configuration:
+The mongo-persistor busmod requires the following configuration:

     {
         "address": <address>,